apache/reef/README.md

   }
 }
 ```
 A few things happened here.
-First, we create the new configuration parameter by declaring a dummy class that implements Tang's "Name" interface.
-Name is a generic type, with a single mandatory parameter that specifies the type of object to be passed in.
-Since Seconds implements ```Name<Integer>```, it is a parameter called "Seconds" that expects Integer values.
+First, we create the new configuration parameter by declaring a dummy class that implements Tang's `Name` interface.  `Name` is a generic type, with a single mandatory parameter that specifies the type of object to be passed in.
+Since `Seconds` implements `Name<Integer>`, it is a parameter called `Seconds` that expects `Integer` values.

 All instances of Name must be annotated with ```@NamedParamter```, which takes a number of options:
  * ```default_value``` (optional): The default value of the constructor parameter, encoded as a string.
 Tang will parse this value (and ones in config files and on the command line), and pass it into the constructor.
 For convenience Tang includes a number of helper variants of default value.  ```default_class``` takes a Class (instead of a String), while ```default_values``` and ```default_classes``` take sets of values.